-Tour / Course Name Name of Traveller 1 Name of Traveller 2 I have enclo sed a payment to the value of \$ (ii ncluding CC or bank fee if applicable) for this tour The above amount is payable for: Intention to Travel Tour Deposit Balance of Payment Upgrade from Intention to Travel to a Deposit Travel Insurance Other (eg. Airfares, Accommodation) International Payments Welcome to our international travellers!
-If you are making a payment and do not have an Australian bank account/credit card, we can only accept payment as follows: • via credit card with the applicable fee - the credit card company/bank will set the exchange rate • via bank transfer; please give your surname and tour code (eg.Smith 21705) as a reference and ask your bank to allow for all charges.
-Bank cheques or personal cheques will not be accepted.
+Tour / Course Name Name of Traveller 1 Name of Traveller 2 I have enclo sed a payment to the value of \$ (ii ncluding CC or bank fee if applicable) for this tour The above amount is payable for: Intention to Travel Tour Deposit Balance of Payment Upgrade from Intention to Travel to a Deposit Travel Insurance Other (eg. Airfares, Accommodation) Welcome to o can only acce via credit via bank to pt payment as follows: card with the applicable fee - the credit card compa ent and do not have an Australian bank account/credit card, we ny/bank will set the exchange rate mith 21705) as a reference and ask your bank to allow for all charges.
 By Cheque (accept Australian cheques only) Please make cheques payable to Australians Studying Abroad Credit Card Payment Credit card fees apply: Mastercard, Visa & American Express 2% Direct Dep oosit or Internet Banking Please debit my: Mastercard Visa American Express You will need to: 1.
 Provide your bank with ASA's bank details (see below) and the amount you wish to transfer OR make a direct deposit through any ANZ branch I authorise ASA to debit my credit card for the amount due plus the applicable fee as above Credit Card Number ny fees levied by the banks reference number last name recommended).
 Expiry Date Security Code (CVC) e section below, including confirmation no. en transaction completed).
-Bank the Card is linked to (eg. NAB or ANZ) Australians Studying Abroad bank details Cardholders Name Bank Branch Swift Code ANZ 420 St Kilda Road, Melbourne Vic ANZBAU3M Cardholders Billing Address BSB Account No 013-423 3472-32759 Postcode State Country Bank confirmation No. Phone Reference used: Mobile or last name recommended Email Date Money Transferred Cardholders Signature
+Bank the Card is linked to (eg. NAB or ANZ) Australians Studying Abroad bank details Coudhalders Navas Bank ANZ Cardholders Name Branch Swift Code 420 St Kilda Road, Melbourne Vic ANZBAU3M Cardholders Billing Address BSB 013-423 Account No 3472-32759 Postcode Bank confirmation No. State Country Phone Reference used: Mobile or last name recommended Email Date Money Transferred Cardholders Signature